Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Bathing a Newborn

-Bathing a newborn to cleanse the products of birth seems a logical choice, but there are actually many reasons why you might choose to refuse a formal bath.
+Bathing a newborn shortly after its born to cleanse the products of birth may seem a logical choice; however, there are drawbacks to this routine procedure that should first be considered, which might affect the decision to delay or even refuse a formal bath.

-1. A newborn's skin is EXTREMELY sensitive, not just to temperature, but to touch as well.
-Think of this: before its birth, the only touch the baby knew was the gentle waves of amniotic fluid that swirled around it, caressing its body.
-What a contrast to the scrubbings of a washcloth.
-Again, this is a prime opportunity to overload the baby's sensory system.
+• A newborn's skin is extremely sensitive, not just to temperature, but also to touch.
+Before its birth, the only touch the baby knew was the gentle waves of amniotic fluid that swirled around it, caressing its body, a very sharp contrast to the vigorous scrubbings of a washcloth.
+Aggressive sensory stimulation can overload the newborn baby's sensory system.

-3. A bath will lower the baby's body temperature which may then prompt hospital staff to insist on placing the baby in a warmer until its temperature rises sufficiently.
-It'd be too risky to allow skin-to-skin contact with mom, wouldn't it?
+• A bath will lower the baby's body temperature which may then prompt hospital staff to insist on placing the baby in a warmer until its temperature rises sufficiently rather than allowing skin-to-skin contact with the mother.

-Be aware that if you do choose to delay bathing your newborn or refuse a formal bath entirely, hospital staff may treat your baby as a biohazard.
+Be aware that if you do choose to delay bathing your newborn or refuse a formal bath entirely, hospital staff may insist that it is required, which is not the case.
+Any and all procedures can be refused, even those considered hospital policy.
+In some instances, a waiver must be signed.
 In the case of a homebirth, this is a non-issue.
 It's also important to note that in the case of a waterbirth, the water temperature should be warm enough to sustain the baby's temperature.

 References